What Is Lean?

 In IT organizations and software development firms, Scrum Masters facilitate a team that is using the Scrum approach to agile development.
 They are responsible for ensuring communication flows between the product owner and delivery team and for removing roadblocks and setting up processes for smooth workflow.
 When working with Lean Agile, Scrum Masters also apply Lean tools and principles to remove waste from the development processes and requirements.

-Training: Lean Agile Methodology and Scrum Master Certification
+Training: Lean Agile Methodology Certification

 The SCORE Roadmap for Kaizen Events